LSSTDESC/qp/docs/user_guide/datastructure.md

 ## Basic structure

 The basic data structure of any `Ensemble` consists of two required tables, the **metadata** table and the **objdata** table.
 There is also an optional **ancillary data** table.
-These 'tables' are in fact dictionaries of `numpy` arrays.
-They are `Table-like` objects of the `numpyDict` type as defined by `tables_io` (see [the documentation](https://tables-io.readthedocs.io/en/latest/index.html) for more), which essentially means that each of the `numpy` arrays must have the same length, or first dimension of their shape, and that all items in the dictionary must be iterable.
+These 'tables' are in fact dictionaries of NumPy arrays.
+They are `Table-like` objects of the 'numpyDict' type as defined by `tables_io` (see [the documentation](https://tables-io.readthedocs.io/en/latest/index.html) for more), which essentially means that each of the NumPy arrays must have the same length, or first dimension of their shape, and that all items in the dictionary must be iterable.

 ### Metadata table